Plant ID Apps

 Seek was correct with 4/5 pictures although it only provided the genus of the plant, not the specific species.
 It also failed to identify plant #2 at all.

-PlantSnap scored 3/5 but recomended the correct ID second for plant #3 and fourth for Tree #2.
+PlantSnap scored 3/5 but recommended the correct ID second for plant #3 and fourth for Tree #2.
 This app also has ads which limit its usability.

 PlantNet scored a perfect 5/5 even without using it’s feature to upload multiple pictures for a single identification.